dywa-varaprasad/CodeWars-8kyu/README.md

 # CodeWars
-Here is the repository for the Codewars 8kyu challenges with my solutions.
+## This repository is for daily Codewars challenges 8kyu challenges with my solutions.

+##### keeping myself accountable I may push code from my mobile